Rosendahl Design Group: Headquarters

 The company inaugurated its current headquarters in Hørsholm in 2003.
 The building was designed by Kim Utzon.

 Brands

 Rosendahl

 The Rosendahl brand was first launched in 1992.
 Products include the Grand Cru series of kitchenware.

 Holmegaard

 The Holmegaard brand was acquired in 2008.
 Holmegaard Glassworks was founded in Næstved in 1825.
 Products sold under the Holmegaard brand include classic Holmegaard designs as well as new designs.
 The production takes place in Poland, Slovakia and Turkey.

 Kay Bojesen

 Rosendahl Design Group bought the rights to the manufacture, market and sell Kay Bojesen's wooden animal figures in 1990.

 Arne Jacobsen

 In 2008 Rosendahl Design Group acquired the right to revive the production of three wall clocks designed by Arne Jacobsen.
 The three models—Bankers, City Hall and Roman—were launched in 2009.

-Lyngby
+Lyngby Porcelæn

-Rosendahl Design Group acquired the Lyngby design brand in 2007.
-The brand is known for its Lyngby vases as well as textile design.
+Rosendahl Design Group acquired the Lyngby Porcelæn design brand in 2007.
+The brand is known for its Lyngby Porcelæn vases as well as textile design.